mayankk2308/mkdatadetector/README.md

     }
 }
 ```

+Note that newer versions of iOS/macOS require information from your application's `.plist` for with a cited reason for accessing the user's calendar.

 If you have a `DateAnalysisResult`, you can opt for easier event creation that also extracts the event name automatically:
 ```swift